Do Go On - 319 - Vincent Gigante, The Oddfather

 I can understand that would be very annoying.

-Yeah, I can't think.
+Yeah, I can understand.

 I'm actually looking at a list of 2010 fads to try and help.

-One is called the cinnamon challenge.
+One is called the Cinnamon Challenge.

 Oh, is that one?

-I'll try to eat cinnamon.
+I tried to eat cinnamon.

 And if it's something I'm not interested in, I can just scroll past it.

-I don't really get into too old for trends.
+I don't really get into, too old for trends.

 What about fashion trends?